Longest Common Subsequence: Python, C++ Example

 Output:

 Dynamic programming means optimizing the plain recursive method.
-For example, if we see the recursive or naive approach graph, we can see that there are several same function calls.
-The Dynamic Programing method records all the calculations in an array and uses it when needed.
+For example, if we look at the recursive or naive approach graph, we can see that there are several identical function calls.
+The Dynamic Programming method records all the calculations in an array and reuses them when needed.

 Pseudo Code for LCS using DP: